qjstuart/smartcontracts/README.md

 </br>

-- Install the project dependencies
+- Navigate to the UI directory and install the project dependencies

+        $ cd ui/
         $ npm install

 - Start the UI on port 3000